droneRL2020/droneRL2020.github.io/README.md

 ## Welcome to Seoho Kang's Project Page

 This pages contain my projects on robotics and deep learning I have done so far.
-I like to use C++ and Python as main languages.
+My main languages are C++ and Python.

 ### GoWithRobo: Robotic Shopping Cart finding items for customers